Islam in Ethiopia: Muslims in contemporary Ethiopia

-Much as the rest of the Muslim world, the beliefs and practices of the Muslims in Ethiopia are essentially the same: embodied in the Qur'an and the Sunnah.
-There are also Sufi brotherhoods present in Ethiopia such as the Qadiriyyah order in Wello.
-The most important Islamic religious practices, such as the daily ritual prayers (Salat) and fasting (Arabic صوم, Sawm, Ethiopic ጾም, S.om or Tsom - used by Christians during their holy days as well) during the holy month of Ramadan, are observed both in urban centers as well as in rural areas, among both settled peoples and nomads.
+Much like the rest of the Muslim world, the beliefs and practices of the Muslims in Ethiopia are essentially the same: embodied in the Qur'an and the Sunnah.
+There are also Sufi brotherhoods present in Ethiopia, such as the Qadiriyya order in Wello.
+The most important Islamic religious practices, such as the daily ritual prayers (Salat) and fasting (صوم; Ethiopic: ጾም, S.om or Tsom) during the holy month of Ramadan, are observed both in urban centres and in rural areas, among both settled peoples and nomads.
 Numerous Muslims in Ethiopia perform the pilgrimage to Mecca every year.

-In Ethiopia's Muslim communities, as in neighboring Sudan and Somalia, many of the faithful are associated with, but not necessarily members of any specific Sufi order.
+In Ethiopia's Muslim communities, as in neighbouring Sudan and Somalia, many of the faithful are associated with, but not necessarily members of, any specific Sufi order.
 Nevertheless, formal and informal attachment to Sufi practices is widespread.
-The emphasis seems less on the contemplative and disciplined mysticism, and more on the concentration of the spiritual powers possessed by certain founders of the orders and the leaders of local branches.
+The emphasis seems less on the contemplative and disciplined mysticism and more on the concentration of the spiritual powers possessed by certain founders of the orders and the leaders of local branches.

+In contemporary Ethiopia, Islamic communities navigate issues of religious identity, education, and political representation.
+Debates surrounding reform movements have influenced discourse within Ethiopia’s broader society.
+For example, the growth of Salafi movements has contributed to debates, particularly between Salafi reformers and followers of longstanding Sufi traditions.
+Historically, Ethiopian Islam has been highly influenced by Sufism, as well as it being incorporated in religions practices like shrine visitation.
+Salafis criticized these because it emphasized "innovations", as opposed to original Islam.